 It’s the Little Things

 Guest consideration is growing in popularity, taking the focus off the couple a little and investing in the guests.
 The recent trend is to go the extra mile and giving guests wellbeing and luxury favours, personalised gifts or even hand-delivered favours.
 Other ideas include hangover care packs, food packs and recycling wedding flowers into small bouquets to be delivered with thank you notes.
+Keep reading mother of the bride hairstyles.

 Today’s couples are far more inclined to think of the environment when planning their wedding.
 As a result, current trends include going plastic-free and using things like linen napkins and paper or glass drinking straws for example.